Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

     return True
  ```
 Since we now have a property that correctly describes the behavior of our function, we expect that it should always be true for any input.
-We can now improve our test as follows
+We can now improve our test by removing the hardcoded expected outputs and instead assert that the output of our function satisfies the property we have defined.
 ```python
 def test_sort_list_example_based_improved():
     for item in [[3, -1, 4, -5, 2], [1, 2, 3, 4, 5, 6, 7], [-1, -100, 15, -19, 0, 0], []]:
         assert is_sorted(sort_list(item))
 ```

 This improved test checks the property that the output list is sorted for each input list, but we still have to manually specify the input lists.
 We can enhance this further by automatically generating random test cases as input to our test function.
-This can be achieved by using a property-based testing library like [Hypothesis](https://hypothesis.readthedocs.io/en/latest/#), [Scalacheck](https://scalacheck.org/) or [Kotest](https://kotest.io/docs/proptest/property-based-testing.html).
+We could write another function to generate random lists of integers and use it in our test function but this can be achieved by using a property-based testing library like [Hypothesis](https://hypothesis.readthedocs.io/en/latest/#), [Scalacheck](https://scalacheck.org/) or [Kotest](https://kotest.io/docs/proptest/property-based-testing.html).

 ### Property-Based Test
 Property-based testing extends the idea of example-based testing by automatically generating a wide range of inputs to test against the defined property.
+The following sample demonstrates how to use [Hypothesis](https://hypothesis.readthedocs.io) generate the inputs for our test function.

 ```python
 from hypothesis import given, strategies as st